manuelkiessling/manuel.kiessling.net/content/tutorial-react-single-page-applications-spa-with-a-serverless-aws-lambda-backend-and-terraform-infrastructure-as-code.md

 With this, we can now fully deploy our application, by running `bash bin/deploy.sh` once again.
 Afterwards, open your CloudFront URL in the browser, and you will see your app frontend.

-Congratulations, your app has been launched on the web!
+Congratulations, your serverless single-page app has been launched on the web!